Lukapeng77/Orbital2024/README.md

 cd ..
 touch .env
 ```
 4) Configure environment variables in your new .env file.
-To acquire your MONGO_URI, create a cluster for free over at https://www.mongodb.com/.
+To acquire your MONGODB_URI, create a cluster for free over at https://www.mongodb.com/.
 The TOKEN_KEY is a secret key of your choosing, you can feel free to set up one.
 ```
-MONGO_URI= <YOUR_MONGO_URI>
+MONGODB_URI= <YOUR_MONGO_URI>
 TOKEN_KEY= <YOUR_TOKEN_KEY>
 PORT= 3001
 ```